thomas051083/psd-psw/_pswlf-2020/0a-occ.md

       <br>This session allows you to gain insights into the steps that GovTech took to develop the National Digital Platform.
       <br>
       <br>Learning Outcomes:
-      <br>•  Articulate what the National Digital Identity programme is about
+      <br>•  Articulate what the National Digital Identity programme is
-      <br>•  Describe how the Govtech team develop the SingPass Mobile app into a multi-function “everyday” app
+      <br>•  Describe how the Govtech team developed the SingPass Mobile app into a multi-function “everyday” app
-      <br>•  Explain how Govtech drove the growth and adoption of the National Digital platform, and supported the digitalisation of agencies and private sector companies.
+      <br>•  Explain how Govtech drove the growth and adoption of the National Digital platform, and supported the digitalisation of agencies and private sector companies
       <br>
       <a href="http://www.csc.gov.sg">Click here to register.</a>
     </td>